AaronFR/Thinker/Reports/0.9.2/CoderSystemMessageComparison.md

 This should be massively cut down by default
 - 1-2 ✅
-- 3-7 (this could be cut down, really only none are needed for the prompt, but its working as intended)
+- 3-7 ✔ (memory)  this could be cut down, you don't *necessarily* need context for these prompts, but its working as intended
-- 8-17 (this is the *entire* workflow, this would be fine for certain requests, requiring full oversight and knowledge of what the ai itself did, but not by default)
+- 8-17 (updated files) (this is the *entire* workflow up to now, this would be fine for certain requests, requiring full oversight and knowledge of what the ai itself did, but not by default)
 What's additionally interesting is the duplication.
 Really this category should exist, its superfluous.
-- 18-21 (Fine as an option but not by default, should only be the actual file its working on by default)
+- 18-21 (yet to be updated files)
 - 22 ✅

 #### Role message log